How to Pick a GenAI Tool for Your Work

 GenAI is biased:

-GenAI models have implicit biases in them that make them unsuitable for use in cases of ethical reasoning and decision, and should not be used in those situations.
-Moreover, this data is from the past, which results in a lack of context for current social changes.
+GenAI models have implicit biases in them that make them unsuitable for ethical reasoning and decision making and should not be used in those situations.
+Moreover, they draw on data from the past, which results in a lack of context for current social changes.

 GenAI can deceive: